 While you are connected to the 110-volt receptacle, the wiring is protected by circuit breakers in the breaker panel.
 The circuit breaker panel for the 110-volt system is located in the converter.
-Open the brown decorative converter door under the dinette.
+Open the decorative converter door below the pantry.
 In the event of a failure of a 110-volt circuit, first check your trailer circuit breakers and the breaker for the outlet into which your trailer shoreline cord is plugged.
 If a breaker continues to trip after you have reset it several times, your circuit may be overloaded with appliances or there may be a short in the circuit.
 Try lessening the load on the circuit.
 Perhaps an electric griddle, hair dryer, or an electric heater can be turned off.
 If that does not solve the problem, consult an Airstream Service Center.

 The 110-volt electrical system provides power to operate the air conditioner, converter, and 110-volt receptacles for portable appliances.
 The power is carded through the 110-volt city power flexible cord to the 110-volt distribution panel, and then is distributed to each appliance or receptacle.
-Exterior outlets for 110-volts are located on the curbside exterior wall between the wheels and above the wheel well.
+Exterior outlets for 110-volts are located on the curbside exterior wall.